 On the flip side, if you aren’t sending any content about your own business — but instead you are solely sending emails including affiliate links for diets, software upgrades, and trainings — that wouldn't be considered a good use of our platform.
 If you don’t personally have any business or content outside of affiliate marketing, that content on its own wouldn't be a fit for ConvertKit.

 Regardless of your own business, we don’t allow any affiliate links related to education, loans, online pharmacies, or "get rich quick" types of software.

-Unfortunately, this content is too often used within spam emails and are often associated with low deliverability rates.
+Unfortunately, this content is often used in spam emails and thus can cause below average deliverability rates.
 To keep ConvertKit’s reputation healthy, we don’t allow this type of content.